-For the various WHEDA mortgage programs the credit requirements may vary slightly.
+For the various WHEDA loan programs the credit requirements may vary slightly.
 However, in general, all applicants will need to meet the following criteria

 - Steady, documented source of income

-- Sufficient income to cover their existing bills plus the proposed home mortgage payment
+- Sufficient income to cover their existing bills plus the proposed home loan payment

 - Borrowers must intend to live in the home as their main residence